 While many swear by the whoosh effect weight loss, there is no scientific evidence to support it.
 Trying to trigger a whoosh effect can be dangerous as most of the recommended methods involve dehydrating the body, which can lead to disastrous results.
 At the start of the ketogenic diet, many experience rapid weight loss due to water weight loss, which is often confused with the whoosh effect.

-Ketogenic dieters can speed up their weight loss while in ketosis by first ensuring they truly are in ketosis.
+Ketogenic dieters might speed up their weight loss while in ketosis by first ensuring they truly are in ketosis.
 They can also increase their healthy fat intake and add MCT oil to their diet.
 Increasing physical activity will also boost fat burning.
-Further decreasing carbohydrates or attempting intermittent fasting may also be needed.
+Further decreasing carbohydrates or attempting intermittent fasting may also be helpful.

 Unfortunately, there is no way to target one specific body area for fat loss.
 As the body burns its fat stores, it takes from the entire body.
 However, it may target the areas with the most fat stores first, allowing you to see a marked improvement in those areas.